worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 }
 ```

-In this function we check a couple of things first:
+In this function, we check a couple of things first:
 - The game status must be `PLAYING` - players can't make moves if the game is in any other state.
-- We check that the player attempting to make the move is the `currentPlayer`, i.e. the player whose turn it is to go.
+- The player attempting to make the move must be the `currentPlayer`, i.e. the player whose turn it is to go.

-If these conditions are met, then we find the player in the `gameState.players` array, using the built in [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method on arrays, by looking for the player by their `socketId`.
+If these conditions are met, we find the player in the `gameState.players` array using the built-in [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method on arrays, by looking for the player by their `socketId`.

-Now we can check if the board position (`gridIndex`) requested by the player is available, by checking that the value for that position in the `gameState.board` array is `null`.
-If it is available, we assign the player to that board position.
-Since the player has made a successful move, we need to give the other player a turn.
-We switch the `gameState.currentPlayer` to the other player, by using the array [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method again to get the player who _does not_ match the current player.
+Now we can check if the board position (`gridIndex`) requested by the player is available.
+We check that the value for that position in the `gameState.board` array is `null`, and if it is, we assign the player to it.

+The player has made a successful move, so we give the other player a turn.
+We switch the `gameState.currentPlayer` to the other player by using the array [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method again, to get the player who _does not_ match the current player.

 We also need to check if the move the player made changed the status of the game.
 Did that move make them win the game, or is it a draw, or is the game still in play?
 We call out to a function `checkForEndOfGame` to check for this.
 We'll implement this function a little later, after we're done with all the handlers.

-Finally, we send out the latest `gameState` to all the players (and spectators) again, so they can update the game UI.
+Finally, we send out the latest `gameState` to all the players (and spectators) to update the game UI.

 ## Handling a rematch request

-When the game has ended, it's likely that the players would want to play again.
-Perhaps they want to play for best of 5.
+Let's make it possible for a player to challenge their opponent to a rematch when the game has ended:

 ```js
 function rematch(socketId){